-- The IFRS Foundation anticipated in The jurisdictional journey towards implementing IFRS S1 and IFRS S2-Adoption Guide overview published in July 2023 some features that it will consider to understand and describe the approaches of jurisdictions that have formally considered the adoption or other use of ISSB Standards, or have otherwise introduced regulations or sustainability-related disclosure requirements, or set guidance or expectations for sustainability-related disclosures. - To form the basis for the description of jurisdictional approaches and the jurisdictional profiles, the IFRS Foundation has identified several features that help to inform the understanding of a jurisdiction's approach towards the introduction of sustainability-related disclosure requirements, including the adoption or other use of ISSB Standards.
-The features relate to the introduction of sustainability-related disclosure requirements in the jurisdiction's regulatory framework, rather than to the application of the requirements or the extent of use of the requirements by entities, which may in some cases be voluntary and not reflect the regulatory framework. - The features are designed to acknowledge differences in structural, regulatory and institutional factors in various jurisdictions and to allow for the application of judgement in analysing a jurisdiction's approach.
+- 97 The IFRS Foundation anticipated in The jurisdictional journey towards implementing IFRS S1 and IFRS S2-Adoption Guide overview, published in July 2023, some features it will consider to understand and describe the approaches of jurisdictions that have formally considered the adoption or other use of ISSB Standards, or have otherwise introduced regulations or sustainability-related disclosure requirements, or set guidance or expectations for sustainability-related disclosures. - 98 The Preview of the Inaugural Jurisdictional Guide on the adoption or other use of ISSB Standards advanced the features that will form the basis of the description of jurisdictional approaches and the jurisdictional profiles.
+The IFRS Foundation has identified several features that help to inform the understanding of a jurisdiction's approach towards the introduction of sustainability-related disclosure requirements, including the adoption or other use of ISSB Standards.
+The features relate to the introduction of sustainability-related disclosure requirements in the jurisdiction's regulatory framework, instead of to the application of the requirements or the extent of use of the requirements by entities, which may in some cases be voluntary and not reflect the regulatory framework. - 99 The features are designed to acknowledge differences in structural, regulatory and institutional factors in various jurisdictions and to allow for the application of judgement in analysing a jurisdiction's approach. - 100 Table 2 summarises the features the IFRS Foundation considers to inform and describe iurisdictional approaches towards the introduction of sustainability-related disclosure requirements, including the adoption or other use of ISSB Standards.